 FOR A LARGER SELECTION OF BOOKS BY AND ABOUT J.B.
 SEE

-offers a free program that converts PDFs to MOBI files for Kindle and EPUBs for Nook
+offers a free program that converts PDFs to AZW3 files for Kindle and EPUBs for Nook